ruricolist/cl-feedparser/README.md

+CL-FEEDPARSER is a port of the feed-parsing part of Python’s feedparser.
+It handles both well-formed and mildly invalid feeds.

-There is an extra key, `:proxy`, which is set to `:feedburner` when the feed is from Feedburner (or uses elements in the Feedburner namespace, like Feedblitz).
+There is an extra key, `:proxy`, which is set to `"feedburner"` when the feed is from Feedburner (or uses elements in the Feedburner namespace, like Feedblitz).

+It is also the case that the Feedburner link is always overriden with the feedburner:origLink.

 This is the stub README.txt for the "cl-feedparser" project.